|

 Elizabeth's birth was not much celebrated because her father wanted a

 male heir.
-When Elizabeth was two years of age, her mother Anne
+When Elizabeth was two years of age, her mother, Anne

-Boleyn, Henry's second wife was executed.
+Boleyn who was Henry's second wife, was executed.

 Elizabeth received a royal education.
 Her studies included Greek,

-Latin, French, Italian, history, rhetoric, philosophy and theology.
+Latin, French, Italian, history, rhetoric, philosophy, and theology.

 The tutors were impressed by her intellect and wit.

-Elizabeth's half-sister Mary I was a ruthless Catholic who
+Mary I was a ruthless Catholic who

 persecuted Protestants.
 During Mary's reign a rebellion was put down